rohannanaware/Machine-Learning/Natural Language Processing/Sentdex/README.md

 - [Unofficial binary](https://www.lfd.uci.edu/~gohlke/pythonlibs/)
   - Extract the whl file and use `pip install nltk-3.3-py2.py3-none-any.whl`

+## Tokenizing
+- Breaking down the corpus into smaller partts - words / sentences
+- Tokenizers available in nltk - word, sentence, punktsentence(ML based tokenizer that comes pre-trained but can be retrained)

 ## Stemming

 - A part of data pre-processing that takes words and returns the root stem of the words.
 Eg. Riding, Ride, Ridden --root--> Ride